Start planning your trip

 This is a travel guide introducing the charms of Okayama prefecture, an area which is famous for its wonderful hot springs, traditional atmosphere of the old townscapes, fine food, and festivals.

-Okayama Prefecture is located in the Chugoku Region, by the Seto Inland Sea.
+Okayama Prefecture is located in the Chugoku Region of Japan, by the Seto Inland Sea.
 The prefecture is known for its rich natural environment and onsen (hot springs).
-Kurashiki City, a famous jokamachi (castle town) where visitors can enjoy the Edo Period scenery, and Korakuen, one of the three great Japanese gardens along with Kenrokuen (Kanazawa City) and Kairakuen (Mito City), are both located in Okayama.
+Kurashiki City, a famous jokamachi (castle town) where visitors can enjoy the Edo Period scenery, and Korakuen, one of the three great Japanese gardens, are both located in Okayama.

 1. Access to Okayama